AeroTrain (Dulles International Airport): Description

 The AeroTrain transports passengers between the Main Terminal Building and Concourses A, B, and C. From the Main Terminal Station, trains travel to Concourse A and Concourse C in one direction, and to Concourse B in the other direction.
-The track map for AeroTrain is shaped like a fish hook, with the Main Terminal Station at the bottom.
+The track map for AeroTrain is shaped like a question mark, with the Main Terminal Station at the top.
 The AeroTrain runs four trains consisting of three cars from 5:00 AM to around 3:00 PM, after which seven three-car trains run from 3:00 PM until 11:00 PM.
 From midnight to 5 AM, there are fewer trains.

 There is supposed to be a maximum headway of two minutes between trains.
 The trains transport passengers to the concourses in about two minutes, at 40–42 mph; the mobile lounges travel about 15 mph.

 The AeroTrain is equipped with Thales SelTrac Communications-based train control (CBTC) moving block signaling system.
 The AeroTrain's rolling stock consists of 29 Mitsubishi Heavy Industries Crystal Mover vehicles.